gaboratorium/foobarbot/README.md

 # Foobarbot

 Web application built with the purpose of having fun and learning new web technologies.
-Built with **Heroku** and **MEAN stack**.

 ## Preview

-Site is available at [http://project-lines.herokuapp.com/](http://project-lines.herokuapp.com/).
+Site is available at [http://www.foobarbot.com](http://www.foobarbot.com).

 ## Structure